cjngai/TABle5/README.md

 You can simply download the latest release of TABle5 from the repository in archive (.ZIP) format [here](https://github.com/cjngai/TABle5/archive/master.zip).

-Extract the files to a given directory, and go to the Extensions settings of Chrome by visiting **chrome://extensions/**.
+Extract the files to a given directory, and go to the Extensions settings of Chrome by visiting **chrome://extensions/** in the browser.
+Make sure you enable **Developer Mode** by using the checkbox at the top of the page.

-Click **Load unpacked extension**, which is highlighted in the screenshot above and navigate to the "TABle5" directory that you downloaded.
+Click **Load unpacked extension** and navigate to the "TABle5" directory that you downloaded.
 Select the **src** folder inside the TABle5 directory.

 ## Customizing TABle5